Updated: Jan 13

 "There are years that ask questions and years that answer" - Zora Neale Thurston.

 BuJo is about INTENTION.
 The very act of writing things down is designed to make you pause, review, reflect, and analyze.
-This also helps us to perform with purpose and not by default - which is where we often find ourselves.
+This also helps you to perform with purpose and not by default - which is where we often find ourselves.

 With this in mind, at the end of each month, you should set up a new log.
 You can then review the month ended, and in so doing, check to see what incomplete tasks remain - which is quite normal.